east of woodley - sample

 ‘Quite!
 Crystal!
 Cross my heart!’ she chirped, gratified the enigmatic stranger was getting to the point.

 He inhaled and started plain.
-‘There’s no smarter motto than that of the Boy Scouts: Be Prepared.
+‘There’s no smarter motto than that of the Boy Scouts: “Be Prepared.”
 Given the Japanese menace, we’re recruiting people with specific skills to counter the threat… to give the enemy an uncomfortable time if they should land on our shores.
 We aim to prepare for war.’

 ‘Bugger me!’
-Jane exclaimed, somewhat unladylike.
+Jane ejected, somewhat unladylike.
 ‘Hell, someone taking our predicament seriously at last!
 The Governor and the GOC have their heads buried in the sand!’
 She pressed, ‘And their underlings aren’t better.
 They fare daft, content to do the littlest!
 Apathy is their order of the day!
 Don’t you think?’

 ‘Uh-huh.’
 He guessed her source was her dad.